The public and private faith of Hillary Clinton

 "She has always loved the Psalms," said Matthews, the Arkansas pastor.
 "I think she relates to their search for meaning, and how the psalmist can change moods, from lamenting how evil the world is, and how everyone is mistreating us, to showing gratitude to God for the beauty of the world."

 In Washington, the Clintons found a new church home on a snowy Sunday in January 1993.
-The family was feeling "stir crazy," Clinton recalls, so they trudged several blocks through the blizzard to Foundry United Methodist Church, where they surprised a pastor who had almost cancelled services that morning.
+The family was feeling "stir crazy," Clinton recalls, so they trudged several blocks through the blizzard to Foundry United Methodist Church, where they surprised a pastor who had almost canceled services that morning.

 The Rev. J. Philip Wogaman, Foundry's former pastor, recalls the Clintons attending his church regularly for the next eight years, some 100 or so Sunday services in all.
 They sat three rows back on the right center aisle, he said, directly in his line of sight from the pulpit.

-Wogaman, a dignified man and Methodist scholar, said he tried not to preach politics overtly, though he thought carefully about the messages his sermons would send to the First Family.
-He recalls only one overt political statement he made from the pulpit, asking Bill Clinton to carry the congregation's good wishes to the family of assassinated Israeli prime minister Yitzhak Rabin in 1995.
+Wogaman, a dignified man and Methodist scholar, said he tried not to preach politics overtly, though he thought carefully about the messages his sermons would send to the first family.
+He recalls only one overt political statement he made from the pulpit, asking Bill Clinton to carry the congregation's good wishes to the family of assassinated Israeli Prime Minister Yitzhak Rabin in 1995.

-Chelsea became a part of Foundry's youth group, as her mother had in Park Ridge, Illinois, and Wogaman recalls the Clintons attending parents' meetings and helping to plan for mission trips to Appalachia.
+Chelsea became a part of Foundry's youth group, as her mother had in Park Ridge, and Wogaman recalls the Clintons attending parents' meetings and helping to plan for mission trips to Appalachia.
 When a member of the congregation fell ill, the Clintons would call the hospital to check up on them, the pastor recalled.

-At a service marking Foundry's 200th anniversary last year, Hillary Clinton said the church was a place where "we were, not "the First Family" — we were just our family."
+At a service marking Foundry's 200th anniversary last year, Hillary Clinton said the church was a place where "we were, not 'the First Family' -- we were just our family."

-But as the pressures -- and the scandals -- mounted, the First Lady also looked elsewhere for spiritual sustenance.
+But as the pressures -- and the scandals -- mounted, the first lady also looked elsewhere for spiritual sustenance.

 Close friends say she keeps her own counsel.
 She is far more comfortable assuaging a friend's grief or regret than she is asking others for help.
-But in 1994, after her high-profile health-care reforms foundered and scandal swirled around the White House, the First Family decided they needed help from outside Washington.
-They invited a number of New Age gurus and motivational speakers to Camp David.
+But in 1994, after her high-profile health-care reforms foundered and scandal swirled around the White House, the first family decided they needed help from outside Washington.
+They invited a number of New Age gurus and motivational speakers to Camp David in Maryland.
 One woman, Jean Houston, particularly intrigued Clinton.

 Houston describes herself as a "scholar, philosopher and researcher in Human Capacities."
 One of those capacities, apparently, was the ability to converse with the spirit of Eleanor Roosevelt.
 In the Solarium of the White House, according to Washington journalist Bob Woodward, Houston encouraged Clinton to have brief "conversations" with Roosevelt and Gandhi, two revered figures for the first lady.
 Houston then asked Clinton to address Jesus, according to Woodward's account.
 That was too personal, Clinton said.